a-pradhan/auction_site/README.md

 8. Vagrant is configured to serve files to apache from within the 'src' folder.
 All website files and folders should be created within
 9. To view the website visit "localhost:4567" in your browser
 10. To shutdown the vm enter the command `vagrant halt`
-11. enter the command `exit` while inside the VM to return to your machine's terminal.
+11. Enter the command `exit` while inside the VM to return to your machine's terminal.